MarkPKCollier/CS4400-assignment-2/README.md

 My implementation provides a RESTful API which exposes a simple endpoint to call with a code repository's url.
 You may also specify a data parallelisation strategy from ['files', 'commits'], a work distribution strategy [work_stealing', 'work_pushing'] and the maximum number of workers you wish to spin up.

+I computed the cyclomatic complexity of the user provided repo using [Argon](https://github.com/rubik/argon).
+Thus the computed cyclomatic complexity is of Haskell (.hs) files only.

 I know you said in class that undergraduates were only required to implement one parallelisation strategy, but I have decided to compare the work pushing and work stealing approach and two data distributions strategies to go the extra mile.

+## Work & data distribution

 To distribute the work across the nodes in the distributed system I implement and compare the **master-slave work stealing pattern** and the **master-slave work pushing pattern**.